John Cullum: Acting career

+Cullum was cast as Captain America in a comedic musical planned for 1986.
+The project was eventually canceled, though Cullum performed one of the show’s songs (“Nobody Asked Me to Lead a Parade This Year”) at Broadway Applauds Lincoln Center, a benefit concert.

 In 2003, Cullum co-starred with Northern Exposure castmate Barry Corbin in Blackwater Elegy, a short film written by Matthew Porter and co-directed by Porter and Joe O'Brien.

 Later Broadway appearances include the title role of William Shakespeare's Cymbeline, at Lincoln Center in 2007 and August: Osage County, by Tracy Letts for the week of September 16, 2008, and then since November 11, 2008.

 In addition to enjoying a long stage career, he is well known to television audiences for his regular role as Holling Vincoeur on the quirky CBS series Northern Exposure, his extended appearances on the NBC medical drama ER as Mark Greene's father, and on Law & Order: Special Victims Unit as constitutional lawyer and later judge, Barry Moredock.
 Cullum has also appeared as Lucky Strike executive Lee Garner, Sr. on AMC's Mad Men.
 He appeared as Leap Day William, the embodiment of the fictional Leap Day national holiday, in the "Leap Day" episode of the sixth season of NBC's 30 Rock.

 John Cullum appeared on Broadway in The Scottsboro Boys (2010), a musical by Kander and Ebb about a notorious miscarriage of justice in the American South in the 1930s.
 The Scottsboro Boys was directed by Susan Stroman, with Cullum as the only non-African-American member of the cast.

 John Cullum was inducted into the Theatre Hall of Fame in 2007.

 In 2015 Cullum appeared and sang in the satirical B&W period movie-musical footage of Daddy's Boy on Unbreakable Kimmy Schmidt.
 The "forgotten footage" features comically incestuous lyrics set in an innocent context that apes classic 1930's films.

 Cullum, then an octogenarian, joined the cast of Waitress as Joe on October 12, 2017, replacing Larry Marshall.